Tiverton Town F.C.: History

 In 1998–99 the club won the FA Vase again, beating Bedlington Terriers 1–0, and finished second in the league, earning promotion to Division One West of the Southern League.
 In 2000–01 they finished second, and were promoted to the Premier Division, where they remained until 2011.
 In 2006–07 they won the Southern League Cup.

 On 18 April 2012 it was announced in the national press that Tiverton had appointed 27-year-old internet entrepreneur Matthew Conridge as their new chairman.
-Believed to be one of the youngest football chairman in the UK ever Conridge was quoted as saying, "I'm not here to chuck thousands of pounds into a black hole, I'm here to pull everyone together and work with a good team......This club will not spend more than it can afford to chase a dream......If we can't afford a budget to go to Blue Square Bet South we won't pay it".

-On 30 April 2013 Tiverton Town released a press release as follows "Tiverton Town can confirm that Matthew Conridge has stepped down as Chairman of Tiverton Town to pursue other business interests.
+Believed to be one of the youngest football chairman in the UK ever Conridge was quoted as saying, "I'm not here to chuck thousands of pounds into a black hole, I'm here to pull everyone together and work with a good team....
+This club will not spend more than it can afford to chase a dream....
+If we can't afford a budget to go to Blue Square Bet South we won't pay it."
+On 30 April 2013 the club released a press release as follows "Tiverton Town can confirm that Matthew Conridge has stepped down as Chairman of Tiverton Town to pursue other business interests.
 The club would like to place on record its gratitude for all his hard work whilst in the position.
 Former Tivvy chairman Dave Wright is taking over the position of chairman for the time being.
 The club also wishes to confirm the departure of interim manager Jamie Ward together with his assistant Paul Short."